 Website | Official Website |

-When Admiral Michael Mullen became Chairman of the Joint Chiefs of Staff, he consulted the SEAs of the services and opted not to appoint an SEA in his own office.
-His office's press release stated that this was not a reflection on General Pace, merely that he did not feel the office was required.
-The position was reinstated in 2011 by Mullen's successor, General Martin Dempsey.
+When Admiral Michael Mullen became chairman of the Joint Chiefs of Staff, he consulted the SEAs of the services and opted not to appoint a SEA in his own office.[5]
+Mullen concluded that the service SEAs were the best suited to address issues by while being among the troops, rather than having one serve on the Joint Staff.[6]
+The position was reinstated in 2011 by Mullen's successor, General Martin Dempsey.[5]

-General Dempsey selected United States Marine Corps Sergeant Major Bryan B. Battaglia to serve as the 2nd Senior Enlisted Advisor to the Chairman, Joint Chiefs of Staff.
-He took his post on October 1, 2011.
+General Dempsey selected United States Marine Corps Sergeant Major Bryan B. Battaglia to serve as the 2nd senior enlisted advisor to the chairman of the Joint Chiefs of Staff.
+He took his post on 1 October 2011.
 Battaglia had more than 36 years of service at all levels including multiple combat deployments and senior enlisted assignments.
-He served as Senior Enlisted Advisor to the Chairman until December 11, 2015.
+He served as senior enlisted advisor to the chairman until 11 December 2015.

-General Joseph Dunford selected United States Army CSM John W. Troxell to serve as the 3rd Senior Enlisted Advisor to the Chairman.
-Troxell took his post on October 11, 2015, and served until December 13, 2019.
+General Joseph Dunford selected United States Army CSM John W. Troxell to serve as the 3rd senior enlisted advisor to the chairman.
+Troxell took his post on 11 December 2015, and served until 13 December 2019.
+By the end of Troxell's term, each service began developing their own insignia for the SEAC, with the Army being the first to establish their version.[7][8]

-The Senior Enlisted Advisor to the Chairman and the other seven SEAs hold pay grade E-9, as all sergeants major and command sergeants major, Command Master Chief Petty Officers and Command Chief Master Sergeants; however, in accordance with 37 U.S.C. § 1009, Schedule 8, their base pay is $9,109.50 per month ($109,314.00 per year), regardless of the incumbent's service longevity.
-For comparison, any other E-9, even with the maximum 40 years of service, would receive $8,752.50 per month.[12]
+The senior enlisted advisor to the chairman and the other seven SEAs holds a special paygrade above E-9.
+In accordance with 37 U.S.C. § 1009, Schedule 8, their base pay is $9,355.50 per month ($112,266 per year), regardless of the incumbent's service longevity.
+For comparison, any other E-9, even with the maximum 40 years of service, would receive $8,988.90 per month.[1]

-In addition to base pay and normal tax-free allowances, the SEAC and the other SEAs are each entitled to a special tax-free allowance of $2,000 per year, in accordance with 37 U.S.C. § 414(c).
+In addition to base pay and normal tax-free allowances, the SEAC and the other SEAs are each entitled to a special tax-free allowance of $2,000 per year, in accordance with .

 ---|---|---|---|---|---|---|---|